woodypowr5/calendarApp/README.md

 # CalendarApp

-Maven 3.x is required to build this project
+Maven 3.x is required to build this project.
 The project has the following structure:

 * calendarApp - parent project